fatemehmirzaee58/fatemehmirzaee58/readme.md

 Building simple yet practical projects to apply what I’ve learned

-Focusing on automation and bots, such as my Telegram location finder bot
+Focusing on automation and bots

 🛠 Skills